danielvartan/iramuteqlike/README.md

 ## Overview

-`iramuteqlike` is an R package with tools to reproduce the [IRaMuTeQ](http://www.iramuteq.org/) software analysis in R. The aim of `iramuteqlike` is to facilitate research work, in addition to contributing to the reproducibility of the research.
+`iramuteqlike` is an R package with tools to reproduce the [IRaMuTeQ](http://www.iramuteq.org/) software analyses in R. The aim of `iramuteqlike` is to facilitate text analyses, in addition to contributing to research reproducibility.

-The package use other methods to compute some of the analysis, hence, the results can differ from the [IRaMuTeQ](http://www.iramuteq.org/) software.
+The package use different methods to compute some analyses, hence, the results can differ from the [IRaMuTeQ](http://www.iramuteq.org/) software.

 Please note that `iramuteqlike` is not related in any way with the